ros2/ros2_documentation/source/Tutorials/Intermediate/Writing-An-Async-Node-With-Asyncio-Python.rst

 Calling them directly from an async callback would block the event loop and stall every other callback on the node.
 To work around this, ``asyncio.to_thread`` runs the sync function on a worker thread and returns an awaitable, allowing the node to stay responsive.

-Replace the body of ``async_service.py`` with the following to fetch the latest ROS 2 release tag from GitHub:
+For example, we can make a synchronous HTTP request to fetch the latest ROS 2 release tag from GitHub through ``asyncio.to_thread``.
+Replace the body of ``async_service.py`` with the following:

 .. code-block:: python